 Manatees roam the waters of southeast Florida from April through October -- but when things get a bit chilly, they head to places like freshwater springs, where the temperatures remain constant throughout the year.

 It may not seem warm when you jump into a freshwater spring, but the water temperatures remain around 70 degrees, which is perfect for manatees who need that kind of warmth to survive.

 See manatees in Citrus County – Carol Grant for VisitCitrus.com

-Seeing a large amount of manatees in one place is an amazing experience, but just remember that they are there for survival.
-Whether you are on a solo kayaking trip or a manatee swim tour, always mind your "Manatee Manners" -- look, but don't touch.
+Seeing a large number of manatees in one place is an amazing experience, but just remember these gentle sea cows are there for survival.
+Whether you're on a solo kayaking trip or a manatee swim tour, always mind your "Manatee Manners" -- look, but don't touch.

 Ready to see some manatees?
 Here are five places to check out:

 Three Sisters Springs, Crystal River - If you haven't been to Three Sisters Springs, you're missing out.
 It's a year-round favorite of mine and in the winter manatees come in huge numbers.
 Kayak or take a boat tour to the springs.
 I've counted more than 100 manatees in the area at one time.
 With a concentration of manatees like this, you can imagine that there's also a large concentration of people.
 Remember, be respectful and observe from a distance.

 Blue Spring State Park, Orange City - Blue Spring State Park gets my vote for the best "no boat needed" manatee viewing location.
 During manatee season, the spring run is closed -- but there are several overlooks and boardwalks along the way.
 Make a day of exploring the park and watching the manatees.
 Bring your camera because there are great pictures to be taken and memories to be made.

 Florida has plenty of places to see manatees – VisitCitrus.com